amirrezaask/fuzzy.nvim/README.md

 # fuzzy.nvim
 Fast, Simple, Powerfull fuzzy finder all in lua.
-# Disclaimer
-Telescope.nvim is far more advanced and a community around it so I suggest use that instead.

 ## Why another fuzzy finder ?
-When I started this project the alternatives were fzf.vim which was in vimscript but I needed my fuzzy finder to be completely in Lua and also telescope.nvim in the early stages, my problem with telescope was that it was too complicated to use and customize and add custom functions, so i started this.
+When I started this project the alternatives were fzf.vim which was in vimscript but I needed my fuzzy finder to be completely in Lua, so i started this.
 [Demo](https://www.youtube.com/watch?v=YCUSN59FBSY)

 # Installation